atbcb/usab-uswds/_ada-guides/chapter-4-accessible-means-of-egress.md

 [ADA Standards [§216.2]({{ site.baseurl }}/ada/#ada-216_2)]

-![Sign with "STAIRWAY" in raised letter and braille below stair pictogram that is on field at least 6" high.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4amoe26.jpg){: .img-right}
+![Sign with "STAIRWAY" in raised letter and braille below stair pictogram that is on field at least 6 inches high.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4amoe26.jpg){: .img-right}

 Where pictograms are provided to identify a permanent room or space, such as a stairway, they must include text descriptors that comply with requirements for raised characters and braille (§216.2).
-In addition, the pictogram must meet finish and contrast criteria and be located on a field at least 6" high.
+In addition, the pictogram must meet finish and contrast criteria and be located on a field at least 6&Prime; high.

-Pictograms that provide information about a room or space, including the International Symbol of Accessibility (ISA), or that are included on directional signs must comply with requirements for finish and contrast but are not required to include the verbal equivalent in raised and braille characters or to be located on a 6" minimum high field.
+Pictograms that provide information about a room or space, including the International Symbol of Accessibility (ISA), or that are included on directional signs must comply with requirements for finish and contrast but are not required to include the verbal equivalent in raised and braille characters or to be located on a 6&Prime; minimum high field.
 The ISA and other required accessibility symbols must comply with the specified symbol referenced in the ADA Standards.

 <div class="border clearfix padding-left-1" markdown="1">
 ![International Symbol of Accessibility and fire extinguisher symbol]({{ site.baseurl }}{{ page.image-directory }}chapter4/4amoe27.jpg){: .img-right}

-Pictograms that provide information about a space or that are included on directional signs must meet finish and contrast requirements but are not required to have text descriptors or to be located on a 6" min. high field.
+Pictograms that provide information about a space or that are included on directional signs must meet finish and contrast requirements but are not required to have text descriptors or to be located on a 6&Prime; minimum high field.
 The ISA must conform to the illustration in the ADA Standards (§703.7.2.1).
 </div>

 ### Other Requirements in the ADA Standards